amazon-archives/sagemaker-containers/README.rst

 The Dockerfile
 ~~~~~~~~~~~~~~

-We can create a Dockerfile with our dependencies and defining the
+We then create a Dockerfile with our dependencies and defining the
 program that will be executed in SageMaker:

 .. code:: docker